Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 !!!warning

-The result is irreversible!
+    This action is irreversible.
 Amplitude can't sync the user's user property values from before the wipe to any future events.

 === "Objective-C"